Comparative and Superlative Adjectives

 -Also there adjectives that can be used with "er" and "est" and with "more" and "most".

-more gentle | most gentle |
+most gentle

 Big dogs are gentler than small dogs.